Phase Transitions in the Early Universe: Our Universe

+the $m$ could be applied to some visible object or to some invisible object (though not seen by us), and the $M$ should also contain the visual part in ordinary matter and the invisible part in dark matter (neutrino halo).
+Since a neutrino halo cannot form the center of weight (because of the tiny masses of neutrinos) and it has to follow a visual ordinary-matter object (as the center of weight).
+This is the consequence of Newton's universal gravitational law.

-A prevailing view regarding our Universe is that it originates from the joint making of Einstein's general relativity and the cosmological principle.
-Based upon the cosmological principle which state that our universe is homogeneous and isotropic, we use the Robertson-Walker metric to describe our Universe\cite{Turner}.
+The existing prevailing view regarding our Universe is that it originates from the joint making of Einstein's general relativity and the cosmological principle.
+Based upon the cosmological principle which state that our universe is homogeneous and isotropic, we use the Robertson-Walker metric to describe our Universe \cite{Turner}.

 Here the parameter $k$ describes the spatial curvature with $k=+1$, $-1$, and $0$ referring to an open, closed, and flat universe, respectively.
 The scale factor $R(t)$ describes the size of the universe at time $t$.